hankzhang2003/spotify-billboard-analysis/README.md

 Recall: 0.8265

+&nbsp;

+## Feature Engineering + NLP: Wee

+asdf

+## Models: Logistic Regression

+## Models: Gradient Boosting Classifier

+## Models: Gradient Boosting Regressor

+## Models: Multilayer Perceptron

+&nbsp;

-## Thoughts/Possible Improvements on Models
+## Findings and Possible Improvements on Models

+### Part 2

+Numerical features can be used to predict the genre of a song with decent accuracy.
+The top songs of the same genre or genre group tend to have similar features with one another.

 This analysis is not completely concrete because the initial classification is a little far-fetched; there is inherent bias in the partitioning of the buckets in the 0-1 case.
 The train/test split of the data is not stratified by decade, so there may be bias in proportions of songs in the training set due to differences in genre distribution over time.
 For the models themselves, the precisions seem quite a bit higher than the recalls, so the models can try to be more aggressive (predict more true positives) when determining hyperparameters to slightly reduce precision for recall, even though precision is generally better than recall (better to miss a good song than to recommend a bad song).
 Grid search can be used to comprehensively explore all hyperparameters for better model tuning.
 Finally, I can plot the ROC curve to help visualize comparison of model effectiveness.

+### Part 3

+Numerical features usually have much higher impact than words on song happiness.
+In these models run on this dataset, all of the words combined contributed to less than 5% of what overall determines the happiness of a song.

+There are many ways to improve the accuracy and lower the RMSE of the models.
+One possible way is to apply principal component analysis and/or singular value decomposition (PCA/SVD) on the tf-idf matrix in order to reduce the number of features.

 ## Conclusion and Future Directions

 There are many insights and data analysis techniques one can use on these expansive tables.
 The main future direction here is to create a multi-label classifier where the model would be able to find which class a song belongs to.
 Specifically, each bucket (cluster) would contain the group of genres most similar to each other and the model would classify songs into the most appropriate bucket.
 This would be helpful for categorizing songs based on their features and recommending songs to people based on the previous few listened songs, in a manner similar to Pandora or Spotify Radio.
 It can also eliminate the need to manually tag songs, which would be helpful for automatically generating a "Songs You May Like" pre-made list for people.
+For the lyrics analysis, it would be helpful to employ technologies such as multilayer perceptrons or convolutional neural networks to improve the structure of the models.
+Since text data is extremely difficult to process, .
+A long-term goal is to build a flask app to deploy the code into a form that is easily usable.

 Music is an aspect of culture and life that has existed since the dawn of mankind.
 Over the years and ages, music has evolved from primitive instruments such as logs and rocks to old-school rock bands and jazz to modern hip hop and electronic music.
 At its core, most tracks can be broken down into a set of features that can be represented with either words or numbers.
 The ability to analyze the trends of music is only one of many factors in the analysis of human cultural evolution itself.